eaxecx/ncpipes/README.md

 # Building
 To build this project, you should have installed the [notcurses](https://github.com/dankamongmen/notcurses) library.

 If you have notcurses installed, just type `mkdir build && cd build && cmake ..`.
-You can also install `ncpipes` typing `sudo cmake --install .`
+You can also install `ncpipes` by typing `sudo cmake --install .`

 # Usage
 Type `ncpipes` and the pipes will start running on your screen!
 To exit, press Ctrl-C.